 From here it is possible to join a pathway that stretches across miles of East London’s countryside and continues for many more out of the capital and to the rural county of Essex.

-The ground here feels spongy underfoot like a crumpled warm carpet with its patches of purple and brown - land that is quite distinctive for its low growing shrubs, heather and gorse, scrub and bare ground.
+Some of the ground here feels spongy underfoot like a crumpled warm carpet with its patches of purple and brown - land that is quite distinctive for its low growing shrubs, heather and gorse, scrub and bare ground.

 This is a great stretch of heathland and these plants thrive in its acid soil which is low in nutrients and free draining, providing the perfect territory for meadow pipits which can be spotted here and perhaps a sky lark above in the vast open sky.